AMWA-TV/ms-05-02/docs/NcObject.md

 The result is of type `NcMethodResult`.

 Adding an item to a collection is done through the `AddSequenceItem` method (\[element("1m5")\]) by specifying the property identifier (`NcPropertyId`) and the value as arguments.
-The result is of type `NcMethodResultId32` which contains the index where the value was added.
+The result is of type `NcMethodResultId` which contains the index where the value was added.

 Removing an item from a collection is done through the `RemoveSequenceItem` method (\[element("1m6")\]) by specifying the property identifier (`NcPropertyId`) and the index as arguments.
 The result is of type `NcMethodResult`.